 - 2nd offense: $200 fine, PRIME for Life, parental notification, 30-, 60-, 90-day and random drug screening(s) as determined on a case-by-case basis at the student’s expense.

-4. Accessory to drug use, possession or sale: being in the presence of or contributing to the possession, sale or use of prohibited, controlled or illegal substances, to include the sharing of illegal substances or prescription medications.
+4. Present during the possession, use or sale of drugs: being in the presence of the possession, sale or use of prohibited, controlled or illegal substances, to include prescription medications.

 Failure to Comply